heptarch/heptarch.github.io/drafts/demon.md

 The frog disgorges her into a junction of six tunnels, a few meters across and choked with machinery.
-Susan puts the lamp on a cluttered desk and begins checking the humming instrument, adjusting, reconfiguring, jotting down readings, and pulling on wires which radiate from the junction and into the dark of the tunnels, presumably connected to other machine banks.
+Susan puts the lamp on a cluttered desk and begins checking the instruments, adjusting, configuring, jotting readings, and pulling on wires which radiate from the junction into the dark of other machine banks.
+She is about to start the Holborn cleaning cycle, but some premonitory instinct arrests her;

 <p align="center">
   ⁂